startimeahmet/LNMesh/README.md

 # LNMesh

 ## Introduction
-In this workshop, we implement a local Lightning Network (LN) cluster of several nodes which may continue to operate and process transactions offline for a period if internet access is lost.
+In this workshop, we implement a local Lightning Network (LN) cluster of several nodes which may continue to operate and process transactions offline for a period if internet connectivity is lost.

 ## System Info